 Put ingredients from flavor packs in a small muslin bag or fashion your own out of cheesecloth by cutting an 8 inch by 4 inch piece, folding it over so you have a square.
 Place the ingredients on top of that and tie it closed with twine.
 Place the fruit and flavor packet in a slow cooker, add the apple cider, and cook on high for about 2 hours, then turn to low for another hour.
 By now your house will smell delicious!

-To serve, first use a wedge of orange to dampen the edge of the mug and rim the cup with rokz Cranberry Infused Sugar.
+To serve, use a wedge of orange to dampen the edge of the mug and rim the cup with rokz Cranberry Infused Sugar.
 Next, ladle the cider (you may want to use a strainer if you did not use a sachet for the spices) into the mug and add 2 oz. of the infused Hibiscus rum.

 Makes 6-8 servings